 You can even ask customers for candid feedback about how your company is performing.
 When customers feel valued by the company they’re doing business with, they’re more likely to come back for more.

-Businesses of all sizes can use SMS and MMS to improve relationships with their customers.
+Almost every business can use SMS and MMS to improve relationships with their customers.
 The data shows that customers are more likely to respond to a text than an email.

 Gartner reports SMS open and response rates as high as 98% and 45%, respectively — in contrast to corresponding figures of 20% and 6% for email.